 These guidelines summarise the Society's preferred approaches to learning, teaching and assessment in the Scottish Exempting Degree Programme as a route to fulfilling the requirements of the Foundation Programme.
-They are derived from global best practice in legal education, and from the Society's wide-ranging consultation process on the future of legal education and training, held in three stages between late 2006 and early 2009 ('the Consultation').

-Given the results of the Consultation, the Society has taken the policy decision that, in the future, it will be impossible to teach all areas of law or even come close to that and instead there should be a focused core of law that either underpins many areas of practice (e.g. contract), is pervasive across many areas of law (e.g. Human Rights), or is an area of law of which all practicing solicitors 'should' be aware (for example, the rights 'reserved' to solicitors by legislation).
+The Society has taken the policy decision that, in the future, it will be impossible to teach all areas of law or even come close to that and instead there should be a focused core of law that either underpins many areas of practice (e.g. contract), is pervasive across many areas of law (e.g. Human Rights), or is an area of law of which all practicing solicitors 'should' be aware (for example, the rights 'reserved' to solicitors by legislation).

 This builds on the idea that there should be a focused 'core' at every stage of the education and training process, the Foundation Programme, PEAT 1 and PEAT 2.
-The main changes are:
+The main points are:

-- the introduction of Outcomes to the Foundation Programme.
-Outcomes will also be introduced at the PEAT 1 and PEAT 2 stages of legal education and training. - (ii) the new credit construction for the degree is designed to offer providers more flexibility in delivery of their courses. - (iii) a strong emphasis on integration between PEAT 1 and PEAT 2 stages.
+- (i) the introduction of Outcomes to the Foundation Programme.
+Outcomes have also been introduced at the PEAT 1 and PEAT 2 stages of legal education and training. - (ii) the credit construction for the degree is designed to offer providers more flexibility in delivery of their courses. - (iii) a strong emphasis on integration between PEAT 1 and PEAT 2 stages.